zx80/flask-simple-auth/README.md

 scheme is being used, so switching between schemes only impacts the configuration, *not* the application code.

-For **authorization**, a simple decorator allows to declare required permissions on a route (eg a role name), and relies on a supplied function to check whether a user has this role.
+**Authorization** can be managed with a simple decorator to declare required permissions on a route (eg a role name), and relies on a supplied function to check whether a user has this role.
 This approach is enough for basic authorization management, but would be insufficient for realistic applications where users can edit their own data but not those of others.

-Expected request parameters can be declared, their presence and type checked, and they are added automatically as named parameters to route functions, skipping the burden of checking them in typical REST functions.
+**Parameters** expected in the request can be declared, their presence and type checked, and they are added automatically as named parameters to route functions, skipping the burden of checking them in typical REST functions.

 ## Simple Example